fredemmott/bindline/README.md

 # Bindline

 WORK IN PROGRESS, along with these docs.
-Do not use or ask for help.
+Do not use and do not ask for help.

 Bindline is a suite of several *header-only libraries* which are designed to avoid common mistakes with asynchronous code, e.g. event handlers and coroutines.